Projects

 Future Wild’s deep technical knowledge is complemented by our strategic and systems-thinking approach to urban and productive systems as demonstrated in the 2050 Food System Vision design competition.

-In 2021 Ellia, as a core member of a multidisciplinary a team, were semi-finalists in a global design competition, run by the Rockefeller Foundation.
-Their entry mapped out a 30 year vision for a abundant, robust, decentralised, and community run food city.
-Their entry titled Brisbane Food City 2050 was shortlisted to the top 75 from a collection of 1300 international entries.
+In 2020 a multidisciplinary team comprised of Future Wild, Our Food System, Green the Street and The Mini Farm Project, were semi-finalists in a global design competition, run by the Rockefeller Foundation.
+The entry mapped out a 30 year vision for an abundant, robust, decentralised, and community run food system for Brisbane.
+This vision, titled Brisbane Food City 2050, was shortlisted to the top 75 from a collection of 1,300 international entries.

-The Vision for 2050 sees food as the reconnecting force between the land, communities, ecosystems and waterways.
-Currently, food is holding a latent energy, and with a spark has the remarkable potential to enable transformation of our city across all spheres.
+The vision for 2050 sees food as the reconnecting force between the land, communities, ecosystems and waterways in Brisbane.
+It recognises that food currently holds a latent energy in Brisbane, and with a spark has the remarkable potential to enable transformation of our city across all spheres.

 "To replace dystopian narratives with positive futures in global food systems, The Rockefeller Foundation designed the Food System Vision Prize.
 It invited organisations to assemble teams that would answer the question: what is a feasible, inspirational, and transformational food system for 2050 in your place?
 More than a competition, the initiative sparked radical collaboration with over 4,000 organizations assembling 1,300 teams that spanned 119 countries.
 The top 10 winning visionary teams shared in a $2 million prize." - The Rockerfeller Foundation